Drop Keep Rules

 decision expression

-• expression is a regular expression that will be compared against the event object names
+decisionis one of three strings:drop,keep, andignore.expressionis a regular expression that will be compared against the branch names

 decision

 As the name implies, this first string is the definition of what should happen to an event object that this rule applies to.
-It must exactly match one of the strings below.
+It must exactly match one of the strings below and must appear at the start of the rule string.

 expression

-This regular expression hasn't been fully tested against all the powers of regular expressions.
-What has been tested is basic sub-string matching and so it is advised to stay within the realm of sub-string matching.
+This regular expression has been tested against basic sub-string matching and it is advised to stay within the realm of sub-string matching.

 Ordering

 The rules are applied in order and can override one another.
 This allows for more complicated decisions to be made.
-In essence, the last rule in the list whose expression matches the event object's name, that is the decision that will be applied.
+In essence, the last rule in the list whose expression matches the event object's name is the decision that will be applied.

-I can drop all of the scoring plane hit collections except the one for the ECal.
+Drop all scoring plane hit collections except the one for the ECal.

 p.keep = [